Monotones in General Resource Theories: Generalized Resource Yield and Generalized Resource Cost

 which can be expressed as

 The $\yield{f_W}{}$ of $r$ is now the largest value of $f_W$ among the resources \emph{within $W$} that can be obtained from $r$ for free, while the $\cost{f_W}{}$ of $r$ is the smallest value of $f_W$ among the resources \emph{within $W$} that one can use to obtain $r$ for free.
 Allowing the domain of $f$ to be smaller than $R$ enables us to see many more monotone constructions as special cases of the generalized cost and yield measures. \begin{example}[yield and cost with respect to a chain] The ``currencies'' described in~\cite{Kraemer2016} are yield and cost monotones, wherein $W$ is a chain; i.e., a totally ordered set of resources.
 A concrete example of this type---from entanglement theory---is the cost of an entangled state measured in the number of e-bits (i.e., maximally entangled 2-qubit states) needed to produce it.
 It is called the single-shot entanglement cost.
 In that case, $W$ is the set of $n$-fold tensor products of e-bits for different values of $n$ and $f_W$ just returns the integer $n$.
-Another example---from the classical resource theory of nonuniformity~\cite{Gour2015}---is the single-shot nonuniformity yield\footnotemark{} of a statistical state (i.e., a probability distribution), where $W$ is the set of sharp states, and $f_W$ is the Shannon nonuniformity.
+Another example---from the classical resource theory of nonuniformity introduced in \Cref{ex:rt_classical} \ref{ex:rt_nonuniformity}---is the single-shot nonuniformity yield\footnotemark{} of a probability distribution defined with respect to $W$ that is the set of sharp states, and $f_W$ is the Shannon nonuniformity from \Cref{ex:monotones} \ref{ex:monotones_nonuniformity}.
+Sharp states defined as distributions of the form

+play a similar role to the e-bits in the sense that they include, for any fixed sample space, all states with maximal nonuniformity.